LinkDarkshire/AnimeWatcherQT/README.md

 - Monitors Hentai Folder (not done)
 - Scans and categorizes Hentais on tags and metadata.
 - Provides a user-friendly interface
-- Update the Tags from AniDB and saves them local in an Json File.
+- Update the Tags from AniDB and saves them local in an Json File (Currently a Problem with running it in a sperate Thread)
 - Seaches for Hentais and Rename

 ## Getting Started